Turbowolf

-Turbowolf are an English rock band founded in Bristol, whose members include Chris Georgiadis (vocals and synthesisers), Andy Ghosh (guitar), Lianna Lee Davies (bass guitar) and Blake Davies (drums).
-Their first album, Turbowolf, was released on 11 November 2011 on Hassle Records.
+Turbowolf are an English hard rock band founded in Bristol in 2008, whose members include Chris Georgiadis (vocals and synthesisers), Andy Ghosh (guitar), Lianna Lee Davies (bass guitar) and Blake Davies (drums).
+Their first album, Turbowolf, was released in November 2011 on Hassle Records.

 The media have so far struggled to categorise the band's music, partly due to their diverse influences.
-However, their sound contains elements of rock 'n' roll, psychedelia, heavy metal, punk rock and electronica.
+AllMusic described the band as a "shape-shifting hard rock outfit ... that offers up a heady mix of punk, psych-rock, metal, and electronica.

 History

 Before releasing their first album, Turbowolf spent several years developing their musical style in a series of UK tours and shows with the likes of The Eighties Matchbox B-Line Disaster, The Computers, Pulled Apart by Horses and Dinosaur Pile-Up.
 In 2010, they also toured in Europe with Korn and Dimmu Borgir.
 The band has also been very active on the festival circuit, with performances at Download, Sonisphere, Lovebox, Great Escape, SXSW, Boardmasters and Hevy among others.

 Shortly after signing to Hassle Records in June 2011, Turbowolf released "A Rose for the Crows" as their first single.
 The video, directed by Stephen Agnew, was previewed exclusively on Kerrang! magazine's website.
 The second single "Read & Write" had a heavily psychedelic video (also directed by Agnew), which was premiered on NME magazine's website.

 An EP titled Covers EP Vol 1 with cover versions of four songs ("See Through Head" – The Hives, "Electric Feel" – MGMT, "Captain Caveman" – Lightning Bolt and "Somebody To Love" – Jefferson Airplane/The Great Society) was released in October 2012.

 In April 2014, Turbowolf released another single, "Solid Gold", which was available as a free download on Kerrang! magazine's website which also hosted the accompanying video.

 In October 2014, they released another single, "Rabbits Foot", which was supported by BBC Radio 1 as their rockest record of the week and which appeared on many of the radio station's daytime shows, making it Turbowolf's most listened to song.
 A music video for this was released that autumn.
 The band also announced a tour with Death from Above 1979 and another headlining tour with bands including Hyena and Dolomite Minor around December in the same year.

 Turbowolf's second album, Two Hands, was released on 6 April 2015 through Spinefarm Records/Search and Destroy Records.

-Turbowolf has said that they are working on a new album named Quell: The Ever Changing Sorcerer of Past, Present & Future which is scheduled to be released when the next solar eclipse takes place.
+Turbowolf has said that they are working on a new album named Quell: The Ever Changing Sorcerer of Past, Present & Future which is scheduled to be released when the next solar eclipse takes place, but the lead single has been confirmed as ‘Midnight Pineapple’.